Willunga railway line: History

 The original corridor remains as the 34 km long Coast to Vines Rail Trail.
 There is some evidence of railway track remaining on this trail, notably near the South Road crossing at Hackham, the top of the Seaford Hill and a small section of track in a paddock adjacent to Victor Harbor Road, McLaren Vale.
 Occasionally, rails surface through the bitumen at Field Street, McLaren Vale.

-At Morphett Vale, there is a partially buried platform.
-There is also some concrete foundations on the platform.
-These structures are thought to be remains from the Morphett Vale railway station.
+Most station infrastructure was demolished except for a buried goods platform at Morphett Vale, and the passenger platform and building at Willunga.

 At the time of its opening, there was a proposal to extend it to Second Valley to connect with coastal steam shipping to Kangaroo Island for holidays, with the route already approved as far as Normanville and Yankalilla.
 This extension was never built.